Zapped (2014 film): Production

 Zapped is produced by Off-Leash Teleproductions, Inc., distributed by Muse Distribution International and MarVista Entertainment and is licensed by ABC Cable Networks and Family Channel.

 Broadcast

 Zapped was released on demand and Watch Disney Channel on June 23, 2014.
 It made its debut on June 27, 2014 on Disney Channel in the United States, and Family Channel in Canada.
 Disney Channel (UK and Ireland) broadcast the film on July 18, 2014.

 Reception

 The premiere garnered 5.7 million viewers, making it the most-watched broadcast on cable that night.
-In the United Kingdom, it got 320,000 viewers including timeshift.
+In the United Kingdom, it received 320,000 viewers including timeshift.